viviluccioli/viviluccioli/README.md

   Hey!
 I’m Viviana :)
 </h1>

-## About Me
+## ⭐ About Me ⭐

-- M.S. student in Data Science and Analytics at Georgetown University
+- ⭐ M.S. student in Data Science and Analytics at Georgetown University
-- 2024 graduate of the University of Virginia (B.A.
+- ⭐ 2024 graduate of the University of Virginia (B.A.
 Statistics + B.A.
-Global Public Health
+Global Public Health)
-- My interests in data include:
+- ⭐ My interests in data include:
   - 💬 Computational linguistics and NLP for translation
   - 📖 Machine learning
   - 🗺️ GIS